top of page

 Pauline-Kess-Mannheim-Alte-Feuerwache6.jpg

-I am a self-taught visual artist working at the intersection of digital media, performance, and physical installation.
-Using TouchDesigner as my primary tool, I create abstract visuals
+I am a visual artist and dancer working at the intersection of digital media, performance, and physical installation.
+Using TouchDesigner as my primary tool, I create abstract visuals — often integrating real-world footage I film — to explore the boundaries between the virtual and the tangible.

 kollagekollectiv.com